1.5 years part-time

 ~ previously coded MAF709

-Students must complete six Professional Practice credentials (including two Knowledge credentials).
+Students must complete six Professional Practice credentials.

 Successful attainment of Professional Practice credentials is based on evidence provided from professional practice, hence recognition through authentic learning experiences.
 All professional practice credentials are linked to the Deakin Graduate Learning Outcomes and will be assessed within the context of the financial planning discipline.
 The credentials may be attempted separately or simultaneously and are assessed by an assessment panel that includes both academic and industry representatives.
 Please refer to the table below for the list of credentials.